Mike Gatto: Early life, education, and previous career

 Gatto grew up in the Franklin Hills and Silver Lake neighborhoods of Los Angeles.
 His grandfather was an immigrant coal miner.
-Gatto was raised, and is a practicing Roman Catholic.
+Gatto is a lifelong Roman Catholic.

-Gatto earned a Bachelor of Arts degree from the University of California, Los Angeles in 1996 and a J.D. from Loyola Law School's night school, magna cum laude, in 2004.
+Gatto earned a Bachelor of Arts degree from the University of California, Los Angeles in 1996 and a J.D. from Loyola Law School, graduating magna cum laude from the latter in 2004.
+For five years, he worked as a top aide to Congressman Brad Sherman.

-He worked as a top aide to Congressman Brad Sherman for five years, during and after law school.
-As an attorney, he worked first at O'Melveny & Myers and later at Mayer Brown; his practice focused on representing small- and medium-sized businesses to resolve issues with the government.
 Gatto also served in the administrations of three successive mayors of Los Angeles as President of the El Pueblo (Los Angeles Historical Monument Authority) Commission.

+California State Assembly

-Elections to the Assembly
+Elections

 Gatto won three elections in seven weeks in 2010, and was sworn into the Assembly in mid-June.
 During the election, Gatto secured the endorsement of the Los Angeles Daily News, which wrote that Gatto was "fiscally minded and intelligent... the kind of legislator California needs."

 Gatto's 43rd Assembly District included Burbank, Glendale, La Crescenta, La Canada Flintridge, and the Los Angeles communities of Atwater Village, Franklin Hills, Los Feliz, Silver Lake, the Hollywood Hills, and half of Hollywood.